karthikiyengar/portfolio/content/fp-patterns.md

 //=> Nothing
 ```

 Great!
-We’ve built a completely bulletproof totalLength.
-This pattern of mapping over something from a -> m b and then using sequence is so common that we have another helper called traverse which performs both operations together.
-Let’s see how we can use traverse instead of sequence in the above example.
+We’ve built a completely bulletproof `totalLength`.
+This pattern of mapping over something from `a -> m b` and then using `sequence` is so common that we have another helper called `traverse` which performs both operations together.
+Let’s see how we can use `traverse` instead of `sequence` in the above example.

 ```javascript
 // totalLengthT :: [String] -> Maybe Number